damianphung/hasura_notes/README.md

     - "postgres"
 ```
 Still need to figure out how to apply migrations upon starting.

 I need to run ```hasura migrate  --admin-secret myadminsecretkey apply``` before the docker restart to apply the seed data..

+It is worth noting we are creating a new database ```metabasedb```.
+This is for metabase itself to store data about our data.

-Anyways opening up ```localhost:3000``` on our browser asks us a few questions about the database setup on metabase.
+Opening up ```localhost:3000``` on our browser asks us a few questions about the database setup on metabase.

-We connect to our postgres DB with metabase credentials.
+We connect to our postgres DB with the admin credentials.

-The metabase container seems to create a bunch of tables which are populated in the ```public``` schema.

-I wonder if putting all our data that is not in the ```public``` schema would be a better approach.
+Thats it!.

+Now when we add data to the postgres DB, metabase will pick it up.